 calculation of “Degenerated” price ratios – there is no apparent rationale for the way in which Reimbursement Factors are currently applied.
 The arithmetic in the DfT Calculator will underestimate the degenerated price ratios, leading (in isolation) to over-estimates of discount factors.

-the method for applying degeneration to the volume of cash journeys appears arbitrary, and equally valid calculations would have the impact of significantly increasing the proportion of journeys assigned to discount tickets and hence increasing discount factors overall.
+The method for applying degeneration to the volume of cash journeys appears arbitrary, and equally valid but alternative calculations would have the impact of significantly increasing the proportion of journeys assigned to discount tickets and hence increasing discount factors overall.

-the calculation of the “final” discount factor in cell AG18 does not seem consistent with the principles that should be used for estimating the weighted average fare.
+The calculation of the “final” discount factor in cell AG18 does not seem consistent with the principles that should be used for estimating the weighted average fare.
 Correct calculation would lead to significant increases in the estimated discount factor if all other factors remained the same.

 Overall, we believe that the net effect is that the Calculator as it currently stands will significantly and systematically underestimate the discount factors that should be calculated for a given set of input ticket prices, and consequently will lead to substantial overestimates of reimbursement for revenue forgone.

 There is some evidence that supports this conclusion through comparisons of the results of “Basket of Fares” type calculations and the equivalent ”Discount Factor” calculations.
 In general, authorities are unlikely to have the data from which to construct a robust basket of fares calculation.
 Even in PTE areas where comprehensive survey data may be available on passenger journeys, the PTE may not have revenue visibility on the full range of commercial ticket products offered by the operator.
-However, data is available in at least two PTE areas, which either on the basis of entirely their own data, or with revenue data supplied by some of their major operators, enables a basket of fares calculation to be populated without relying on too many assumptions.
+However, data is available in at least two PTE areas, which either on the basis of entirely their own data, or with revenue data supplied by some of their major operators, enables a basket of fares calculation to be populated without relying on too many arbitrary assumptions.

 Where the most complete information is available, discount factors would seem to be justified that are much larger than those estimated by the DfT Calculator.
 This evidence supports our view that the current implementation of the Discount Factor method in the DfT calculator will systematically underestimate discount factors, and will leave operators better off than in the counter-factual, all other things being equal.